jharwell/libra/docs/design/cli.rst

      - Thin wrapper: shortens ``cmake``/``ctest``/``cmake --workflow``
        invocations.
 No preset management.
 No new state.
    * - 2
-     - Rust (parity)
+     - Rust
-     - Identical commands and behaviour.
-Adds ``--json``, ``--dry-run``, shell completions, and better error messages.
+     - Full rewrite with enhanced command set, ``--dry-run``, ``--color``, shell completions, structured error messages, and ``libra info``.
    * - 3
      - Rust (feature-complete)
      - Preset management, project scaffolding, PGO orchestration.

-Phase 2 is a clean Rust rewrite before new features are added.
-The
+Phase 2 is a clean Rust rewrite that goes beyond parity with Phase 1.
-rationale: Phase 3 requires correct JSON manipulation of preset files, which is not tractable in bash without an unacceptable external dependency.
-Rewriting to Rust first gives a stable, tested foundation.
-Phase 1 may be in production use while Phase 3 is still being designed;
-Phase 2 provides a stable binary in the interim.
+It adds commands and flags that were deferred from Phase 1 for implementation complexity reasons but are fully within the "reduce typing, not control" design goal.
+Phase 3 adds features that require JSON manipulation and template rendering.

 Phase 1 — Bash MVP